-Studies show that, in our 50s particularly, our satisfaction with life can be lower than at any other time.
+Studies show that, in our 40s and 50s particularly, our satisfaction with life can be lower than at any other time.
 It decreases from when we’re younger and then it increases again as we get into our 60s and 70s.
 Other studies show that finding meaning in our lives becomes increasingly important the older we get.

 I’m in my 50s and in 2014 I found myself really bored with my daily routine, even though I was motivated in my work.
 I just felt like I couldn’t sit at the same desk for even another day.